2023 Special Election

 VOTING BY ABSENTEE BALLOT: Once you have verified your registration, the Ohio League of Women Voters and other voting rights groups suggest you request an absentee ballot immediately.
-Print an absentee ballot request at VoteOhio.Gov, or follow the instructions to prepare a written request.
+Print an absentee ballot request at VoteOhio.Gov.
 Follow the directions carefully.
-In Block 7 the date of the election is 3 May 2022, and it is a Primary Election.
+The date of the election is 8 August 2023, and it is a Special Election.
 Remember to sign and date and mail it to your BOE.
 Include a telephone number or email address in case there is a question about your application.
+You may monitor your request at VoteOhio.Gov by scrolling down to My Election and clicking on Track My Ballot.
+Double-click on your county and fill in your name.

 Click below to view the video showing how to complete an absentee ballot.